 Financial Statement Analysis, Big Data & Text Mining, Asset Pricing & Risk Management.

-3. Chen, Jason V., and Feng Li, 2015, Discussion of“Textual Analysis and International Financial Reporting: Large Sample Evidence”, Journal of Accounting & Economics.
+4. Chen, Jason V. and Feng Li, 2015, Discussion of "Textual analysis and international financial reporting: Large sample evidence", Journal of Accounting & Economics.

-13. Li, Feng, 2010, The Information Content of Forward-looking Statements in Corporate Filings-A Naive Bayesian Machine Learning Approach, Journal of Accounting Research.
+14. Li, Feng, 2010, The Information Content of Forward-Looking Statements in Corporate Filings-A Naïve Bayesian Machine Learning Approach: the information content of corporate filings, Journal of Accounting Research.